 What’s The Difference Between A Dental Bridge and Implant?

 Dental Bridge – This is a fixed bridge where the new tooth (crown) is fixed into place by attaching to the two adjacent teeth.
 Dental bridges are less costly and require less healing time for the end result.
 The downside of bridges is that enamel must be removed from adjacent teeth so there is potential for tooth decay, and root canal treatment may be required if nerves are affected.
+Learn all about root canals in our Root Canal FAQ article.

 Dental Implant – This is an actual root replacement where the new tooth (crown) is fastened on to the titanium implant inserted into the jawbone.
 In general, dental implants do not decay, are less likely to develop gum disease, and are more functional and reliable over time.
 The downside is that implants require minor surgery, have a longer healing time, and are more costly.